jcyount/hello-world/README.md

 # hello-world
 Tutorial Repo

-This is a tutorial file used to lewarn more about github.
+This is a tutorial file used to learn more about github.